16 Life Skills Your Kids Will Need Before They Leave Home

 Want to teach your child a life skill that could literally make or break their success as an adult?
 Teach them about money.

 Other than education, nothing will ensure kids’ success as an adult than teaching them to be money-savvy.
-This includes understanding what it takes to manage money, delay gratification, the responsible ways to handle debt, how to manage a bank account, and investing for future goals.
+This includes understanding what it takes to manage money, delay gratification, responsible ways to handle debt, and how to manage a bank account and invest for future goals.

-Parents can begin to teach kids about money at a young age – as soon as they’re able to talk.
+Parents can begin to teach kids about money at a young age.
 Having conversations with kids about money is proven to be one of the most important ways for kids to learn.

 When they’re a bit older, letting kids manage money on their own (i.e. giving them an allowance and, possibly, a bank account) provides hands-on education and will help kids understand how money works and the importance of saving towards a goal.